phuongwj/Telemed-Consult-Messages-Backend-System/README.md

     - A message is received by 1 receiver (either Patient or Doctor, depending on who sent first).

     Based on that observation, I identified that we need the following attributes for the `message` entity:
-    - `message_id`: This is a primary key, and each message has to have their own unique id as there could be a lot of messages with the same contents.
+    - `message_id`: This is a primary key, and each message has to have their own unique ID as there could be a lot of messages with the same contents.
-    - `consultation.consultation_id`: This is a foreign key from the primary key of the `consultation_id` (More explanation to this is below).
+    - `consultation.consultation_id`: This is a foreign key from the primary key of the `consultation_id` (More explanation on this below).
-    - `consult_user.user_id`: The message is associated to a user, therefore it'd be best to have the foreign key from the primary key `consultation_id` here to later identify which of the messages are from Doctor or Patient of a consultation.
+    - `consult_user.user_id`: The message is associated to a user, therefore it'd be best to have the foreign key from the primary key `user_id` here to later identify which of the messages are from Doctor or Patient of a consultation.
     - `message_content`: If we want to send a message, we obviously want to include the contents of the message.
     - `time_sent`: There needs to be a time value to keep track of when a message is sent.